-Described as cocoons for the hands, these mitts are indeed stuffed full with PrimaLoft insulation, the same fill used in cold-weather sleeping bags.
+Described as cocoons for the hands, these mitts are indeed stuffed full of PrimaLoft insulation, the same fill used in cold-weather sleeping bags.

-This was one of our favorites back in 2007, and it is still a strong contender.
+This was one of our favorites back in 2007, and it’s still a strong contender.
 However, the price has increased by about $30 since then.

 The Mercury Mitts are now $110 but still a good buy in our mind.
-They will last for several years and, with a removable liner, they can be used in frigid or also kinda-cold weather.
+They’ll last for several years, and, with a removable liner, they can be used in frigid or also kinda-cold weather.

 With the newest rendition of the Mercury Mitts, Black Diamond added a “trigger finger” that separates your index finger from the rest, increasing dexterity without surrendering too much warmth.